 The former hazardous waste storage hut is no longer in use.
 Based upon the RI results and human health and ecological risk screening for soil, sediment and surface water, a Final EE/CA was completed in August 2015.
 The EE/CA outlines the removal action alternatives and supports a NTCRA for PCBs in soil and sediment at Site 55.
 The EE/CA report was followed by a public comment period and a signed action memorandum in September 2015.
 The NTCRA for PCBs in soil and sediment was completed in May 2017 followed by the final closeout report in September 2017.
 Additionally, based upon chlorinated VOC detections in the groundwater at Site 55 the NAS Patuxent River Partnering Team agreed further investigation of VOCs was necessary.
 A Final Technical Memorandum for additional groundwater investigation was completed in November 2017.
-Four new monitoring wells were install in March 2018 and sampled in April 2018 to determine the nature and extent of VOCs at Site 55.
+Four new monitoring wells were installed in March 2018 and sampled in April 2018 to determine the nature and extent of VOCs at Site 55.
 The draft RI report was submitted for regulatory review in January 2019.
-Based upon regulatory comments from EPA and MDE, the NAS Patuxent River Partnering Team agreed to collect two rounds of additional groundwater data to determine and evaluate trends in the chlorinated VOC found in the groundwater.
-Currently, a work plan technical memorandum is in progress to document the additional sampling at Site 55.
-The first round of additional sampling will be performed later this year.
+Based upon regulatory comments from EPA and MDE, the NAS Patuxent River Partnering Team agreed to collect two rounds of additional groundwater data to determine and evaluate trends in the chlorinated VOCs found in the groundwater.
+The last round of sampling was completed in February 2020 and a technical memorandum summarizing the additional two rounds and revised groundwater risk assessment was completed in June 2020.
+The draft RI report was revised and resubmitted for regulatory review in August 2020.
+Regulatory comments on the revised draft RI were received by EPA and MDE in February and March 2021.
+Currently, the RI report is on hold while concerns by EPA and MDE about metals and vinyl chloride in the groundwater are discussed with the Navy.